 The question is then what to do with these left over positions.

-Standard reversal approach At this point, some traders consider that the trend has reversed.
+At this point, some traders consider that the trend has reversed.
 So they cash in the profit on the remaining trades before further losses occur.
 This is what you’d do if you’re mirroring a pure Martingale strategy.

 The spreadsheet lets you to try-out various setups and market conditions.
 You can test the above variations in the algorithm by setting the “lose multiplier” parameter.

-Like the original Martingale, the take profit and stop losses are “virtual”, in that they define winning and losing trades.
+Like the original Martingale, the take profit and stop losses are “virtual”, in that they only define winning and losing trades.
 And so when to increase or reduce exposure.

 As with grid trading, you would typically also set a profit target for the “entire system”.
 Say for example after N “double up” legs or when the entire system of open positions reaches a certain profit amount.